-- 1. Soil shall be managed in such a way as to prevent any adverse effects associated with the receiving, processing, storage and movement of soil, including management of: - i. noise; - ii. dust; - iii. mud tracking; - iv. leaching; - v. run-off and erosion; and - vi. potential outdoor air impact(s), including odour issue(s). - 2.
-The soil must be stored in stockpiles and the maximum size of each stockpile shall not exceed 2,500 cubic metres. - 3.
-Soil from a project area that is required to complete sampling and the soil has not been sampled, must remain segregated from soil from another project area.
-Any soil that is sampled and analysed must be kept segregated from other soil and soil of different qualities intended for different beneficial uses must also be kept segregated. - 4.
-The soil stored must not be stored at a location: - i. within 30 metres of a waterbody; and - ii. within 10 metres of the property line (boundary), unless any of the following apply:
+- 1. Soil shall be managed in such a way as to prevent any adverse effects associated with the receiving, processing, storage and movement of soil, including management of:

+- i. noise;

+- ii. dust;

+- iii. mud tracking;

+- iv. leaching;

+- v. run-off and erosion; and

+- vi. potential outdoor air impact(s), including odour issue(s).

+- 2. Dry soil must be stored in stockpiles.

+- 3. Soil from a project area that is required to complete sampling and the soil has not been sampled, must remain segregated from soil from another project area.
+Any soil that is sampled and analysed must be kept segregated from other soil and soil of different qualities intended for different beneficial uses must also be kept segregated.

+- 4. The soil stored must not be stored at a location:

+- i. within 30 metres of a waterbody; and

+- ii. within 10 metres of the property line (boundary), unless any of the following apply: